bjschafer/letstry.science/content/posts/flashing-bigtreetech-manta-m8p-v2.0.md

 Since in a printer, there are exactly two devices, both must have the 120R jumper set at all times.

+Also, don't forget to configure the `can0` network interface (`/etc/network/interfaces.d/can0`) with the same bus speed/bitrate you set when building below.

 ### Building and flashing

 On the M8P, you need to configure both Klipper and [Katapult](https://github.com/Arksine/katapult) (né CanBoot).
-On BTT linux, you'll need to clone Katapult yourself into `$HOME`.
+On BTT Linux, you'll need to clone Katapult yourself into `$HOME`.

 #### Katapult